Selwyn churches

-The Selwyn churches were a group of 19th century Anglican churches and chapels in the Auckland region, New Zealand named after Bishop Selwyn who inspired their construction.
-The majority were built in wood in the neo-gothic style and many were designed by the architect Frederick Thatcher.
+The Selwyn churches were a group of 19th-century Anglican churches and chapels in the Auckland region, New Zealand, named after Bishop Selwyn, who inspired their construction.
+The majority were built in wood in the neo-gothic style, and many were designed by the architect Frederick Thatcher.

+Two Selwyn churches, St Bride's Church in Mauku and the Holy Trinity in Otahuhu were designed by Arthur Guyon Purchas, an associate of the Bishop Selwyn.

+Most Selwyn churches were constructed from local timber, mainly kauri and totara.
+Earlier churches were simple with a rectangular nave, and a smaller chancel; larger churches containing a spire and smaller ones having a belfry; internal walls were stained and varnished; Tudor style oriel windows were used in some.
+Examples of these include: All Saints Church, Howick, St Peter's Anglican Church, Onehunga, and St Matthias' Church, Panmure.

+In 1930 two architecture students recorded and surveyed some of the more well-known Selwyn churches.

 Selwyn churches in the Auckland region: